Skip to main content

 21 mentions Positive Neutral Negative

 The humor in the game is characterized by its blend of dark comedy and parody, often manifesting through absurd and hilarious death scenes that result from player choices.
-While the writing may initially seem bland, it reveals a unique style that combines simple jokes with more twisted humor, making for an entertaining experience filled with multiple pathways and endings.
-Overall, players appreciate the game's ability to evoke laughter through its quirky scenarios and unexpected outcomes.
+While the writing may initially seem bland, it reveals a unique style that elicits laughter through its ridiculous scenarios and unexpected outcomes.
+Overall, players appreciate the game's ability to deliver funny moments and engaging trial-and-error gameplay, making it a memorable experience.

 • “Swordbreaker the game is a hilarious 'choose your own adventure' style visual novel game in which you are presented conundrum after conundrum ranging from simple tasks such as choosing the left, middle, or right hallway to venture down or more tension-fraught decisions including whether to ask an apparition a question or smack it on its ass.”